Human Resource Management course

 There are no study prerequisites for this course—anyone can begin learning regardless of their level of experience.
 However, due to the necessary level of understanding of the topics being covered, it is recommended that course participants be at least 18 years of age.

-• Non-accredited online course
+• self-paced online course ($395)

 Human resource training course